Ashwini-Metgudmath/novoresume_challenge/README.md

 The app now should be running on https://localhost:3000.

 #### Don't miss the hints spread throughout the code!
 Good luck, and may the force be with you!

+## Solution overview

+### Task 1: pending

+### Task 2: Login function implemented using JSON Web Tokens ('jsonwebtoken')
+            Generating token by jwt.sign() using
+            Authenticating token by authenticateToken()
+            Verifying token using jwt.verify()

+### Task 3: Generating html and creating pdf of html page done using html-pdf ( Bonus: adding images to the pdf is implemented)
+            Implemented solution by taking a defferent apporch, used html-pdf instead of wkhtmltopdf. html template is created and stored in backend folder in a file called pdfTemplate.js.
+            Only user-info object is passed from frontend to the api instead of complete html file and user-info embedded in html dynamically. pdf.create()  will generate pdf by taking html as input and store it in a folder called documents at the backend.
+            I have created another endpoint called fetch-pdf/ which will return pdf to frontend.
+            At frontend saveAs() from file-saver downloads the file.

+### Task 4: Implemented the landing page (Bonus: Making the page responsive is done)
+            Implemented the landing page with React by filling home.jsx according to the landing page mock-up.
+The page responsive implented using media queries.